Telecominfraproject/wlan-cloud-ucentralgw/README.md

 #### Running the gateway
 Tu run the gateway, you must run the executable `ucentralgw`.
 You can use several command line options to run as a daemon or specify the configuration file location.

+#### Device configuration
+Once you have the gateway configured, you will need to have some devices coming to it.
+For now, you will need to get the following in order to use the gateway:
+- A DigiCert certificate that you will call `cert.pem`
+- A DigiCert key that goes with that certificate.
+Please call this `key.pem`
+- The Digicert root certificate that you will find [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/certificates/root.pem)

+You will need to upgrade your device to the latest firmware.
+Once updated, you will need to copy the 3 files mentionned above in the `/etc/ucentral` directory.
+You will need to modify the `/etc/config-shadow/ucentral` file with your hostname.
+At which point, you should be able to restart the uCentral client with `/etc/init.d/ucentral restart`.
+Then the command `logread -f` should tell you if you device was able to connect to the gateway.

 #### Command line options
 The current implementation supports the following.
 If you use the built-in configuration file, you do not need to use any command-line options.
 However, you may decide to use the `--daemon` or `umask` options.